luccs271course-spring2018/lab5-linmaliakal/Answers.md

 - How else (not using `Node`) could we have implemented `LinkedStack` in such a way that it is still based on a linked list but the `asList` method uses constant time and space?
-We could have implemented `LinkedStack` by ...
+Instead of using `Node`, we could have implemented `LinkedStack` by using a LinkedList and implementing that, using other methods in the stack methods of `LinkedStack` to simulate what they do, like removeFirst to do what `pop` does and remove the first item of the stack.

 - Is it better for `push` and `pop` to return the item or the stack itself?
 Briefly discuss the pros and cons of each design.
 It is better for `push` and `pop` to return the items in the stack because each item of the stack is its own separate